api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 - `majorVersion`: A positive integer that specifies the major version of the auctioneer.
   Any breaking change in the behavior of the auctioneer, which can involve changes in auction rules or off-chain protocol specs, is denoted by this major version being incremented.
-- `dappId`: A positive integer that specifies a dApp on a specific chain.
+- [`dappId`](../../glossary.md#dapp-id): A positive integer that specifies a dApp on a specific chain.
   A single dApp deployed on multiple chains will have a different `dappId` for each chain deployment.
-- `startTimestamp`: The start timestamp of the bid phase during which the bidder wants to execute OEV updates.
+- `auctionLength`: The [auction period](../../glossary.md#auction-period) in seconds.
-- `endTimestamp`: The end timestamp of the bid phase during which the bidder wants to execute OEV updates.
+- `signedDataTimestampCutoff`: The largest signed data timestamp that the searcher will be allowed to use to update the respective OEV feeds if they win the auction.

 The bid topic is calculated as follows: